-More than one translator can operate on a single channel; to do so it is advisable that each Translator Module employs a unique system configuration code in order to avoid data interchange conflicts between radio devices.
+More than one translator can operate on a single channel; to do so it is warmly advisable to identify univocally the system configured by every single translator in order to avoid data interchange conflicts between radio devices.

 For instance: on channel 3 are operating 3 translators: alpha, beta and gamma, and everyone of them make up a wireless system; it is warmly advisable that every translator has its own system code: 1 for alpha, 2 for beta and 3 for gamma.